Sanda Kyarimi: Decorations

-In 1943, he was appointed CBE (Commander of the Order of the British Empire), on the nomination of Bernard Henry Bourdillon.
+In 1943, Kyarimi was appointed CBE (Commander of the Order of the British Empire), on the nomination of Bernard Henry Bourdillon.
 In 1949, he was made CMG (Companion of the Order of Saint Michael and Saint George), on the recommendation of Commissioner Patterson.
 Finally, in 1960, the governor of Northern Nigeria, Gawain Bell recommended him for appointment as a Knight Commander of the Order of the British Empire, so that he became Sir Umar.
+In 1964, the Nigerian Government appointed him Grand Commander of the Order of the Niger (GCON).